-1. Rotor current metres are mechanical current metres that depend on counting the rotations of a propeller.
-The Ekman current metre, which drops balls into a jar to count the number of rotations, is a mid-twentieth-century realisation.
-The Roberts radio current metre is a system that is mounted on a moored buoy and sends its data to a servicing vessel via radio.
-To reduce the error introduced by vertical motion, Savonius current metres rotate around a vertical axis.
+Rotor current meters are mechanical current meters that depend on counting the rotations of a propeller.
+The Ekman current meter, which drops balls into a jar to count the number of rotations, is a mid-twentieth-century realization.
+The Roberts radio current meter is a system that is mounted on a moored buoy and sends its data to a servicing vessel via radio.
+To reduce the error introduced by vertical motion, Savonius current meters rotate around a vertical axis.

-3. Tilt current metres work on the drag-tilt principle and, depending on the type, are designed to float or sink.
-A subsurface buoyant housing is usually fixed to the seafloor with a flexible line or tether in a floating tilt current metre.
-A sinking tilt current is equivalent to a rising tilt current, except the metre is suspended from the connection point.
+Tilt current meters work on the drag-tilt principle and, depending on the type, are designed to float or sink.
+A subsurface buoyant housing is usually fixed to the seafloor with a flexible line or tether in a floating tilt current meter.
+A sinking tilt current is equivalent to a rising tilt current, except the meter is suspended from the connection point.

 Did You Know?